yycyuchen/Vegetarian/docs/proposal.md

 ## Weekly Meeting

-We meet twice a week from 09:00pm - 10:00pm (Pacific Time - US & Canada) on Wednesday and Sunday.
+We meet twice a week from 09:00pm - 10:00pm (Pacific Time - US & Canada) on Wednesday and Sunday.\n
-On Sundays, we assign each one what we need to do next week and on Wednesdays we discuss and help each other
+On Sundays, we assign each one what we need to do next week and on Wednesdays we discuss and help each other.